surniaulula/wpsso/readme.txt

 	* None
 * *Developer Notes*
 	* Renamed the Advanced settings 'social' tab ID to 'custom_meta'.
-	* Replaced the "Maximum Images from Content" option value with a new NGFB_CONTENT_IMAGES_MAX_LIMIT constant (defaults to 5).
+	* Removed the "Maximum Images from Content" option and replaced it with a new WPSSO_CONTENT_IMAGES_MAX_LIMIT constant (defaults to 5).
-	* Replaced the "Maximum Videos from Content" option value with a new NGFB_CONTENT_VIDEOS_MAX_LIMIT constant (defaults to 5).
+	* Removed the "Maximum Videos from Content" option and replaced it with a new WPSSO_CONTENT_VIDEOS_MAX_LIMIT constant (defaults to 5).

 **Version 3.46.0 (2017/09/10)**